Upcoming Events

 Registration Link

-1.25 hours of general MCLE credit and appellate and criminal specialization will be offered.
+1.0 hours of MCLE Ethics credit will be offered.

 Registration Link